sophAi/TSCA/README.md

 Note:
-    example1.xyz and example2.xyz is for quick testing.
-Please delete them in your working folder.
-The TSCA will search for all .xyz files in the current folder and the sub-folders.
+    Please delete the example*.xyz files before performing TSCA for your xyz coordinates bacause TSCA will search for all the .xyz files in the current folder and the sub-folders.

+    You can also change the options from "filter_name:" ".xyz" to "filter_name": ".xyz -example" to exclude those files.